AMANIKAI/Week1-IP/README.md

-This is a project about the biography of Diana, the purpose and usage of the project is state more information on Diana's hobbies, interests and skills.
+This is a project about the biography of Amani, the purpose and usage of the project is state more information on Amani's hobbies, interests and skills.
 This project is my first assignment for week one and I will explain the list of projects that I have been creating using visual studio code, git bash and the uploading on Github.